suntorytimed/resourcespace/README.md

         name: fpm_proxy-tier
     backend:

-  # docker volume for the database to make it stateful
-  # can be replaced with a local mount instead
+  # for some reason using a local mountpoint results in an HTTP error 500
   volumes:
     mariadb:
+    include:
+    filestore:

   services:
     resourcespace: